Narrowing of the spinal canal and/or foramen where nerve roots exit the spinal canal which results in choking of the spinal cord and/or nerve roots

 What Can We Do About It?

 The therapist’s at Elite Spinal Physiotherapy will identify the cause of your spinal stenosis and help in reducing symptoms (pain, pins and needles, numbness, weakness).
-They will also be able to refer you to the appropriate specialist if required.
+They will also be able to refer you to the appropriate expert if required.

 A spinal decompression and core strengthening exercise program will be developed to help prevent any re-occurrence of symptoms and appropriate manual therapy will be used.